 It sounds simple.
 Just take out travel insurance before you go away, right?
 Not quite.
 Different travel insurance policies have different types of cover with different exclusions.
 To find out what exactly you are covered for, you’ll need to read the policy documents carefully.
 And ask the insurer or your agent lots of questions.

 In Australia, travel insurance policy terms and conditions must be set out in a “Product Disclosure Statement“, or “PDS“.
+Companies must also have a Target Market Determination (“TMD“) which sets out a description of the types of customers the product is designed for.
 Some insurance companies will have these available to read on their website.
 Others won’t provide a copy until you have filled in a request for quote.
-If you are booking your holiday through a travel agent, they should be able to provide you with a written copy of the PDS for travel insurance they recommend.
+If you are booking your holiday through a travel agent, they should be able to provide you with a written copy of the PDS and TMD for travel insurance they recommend.

 TIP: Keep in mind that travel agents will often get a commission if you buy insurance through them.
 So be prepared to look around at other options if the insurance they offer isn’t right for you).